Henley Royal Regatta 2021 Hospitality & VIP Tickets

 The most prestigious event is Sunday’s main event: the Grand Challenge Cup.
-Held for men’s eights, Henley Stewards have awarded it every year since 1839, making it the oldest event of the five days.
+Held for men’s eights, Henley Stewards have awarded it every year since 1839, making it the oldest event of the regatta.

 Past winners of the Grand Challenge cup have come from places as far as the United States and Russia.
 2018’s winner was an Australian team, and before that was a crew from Germany.